wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The state of the block transits back to the stable version as well.
 Otherwise, the event does not race with the ongoing fetch, and only `removeSharerViaInv()` is called with the last aegument being `false` to update the sharer list.

+For the rest of the transient states, the flush invalidation event does not race with them, and it will just remain in the MSHR register waiting to be retried.

+##### handleFlushLineInv(), Response Path

+The response path of `handleFlushLineInv()` is also `handleFlushLineResp()`, which we have already discussed earlier.
+The method transits `I_B` blocks to `I`, before it calls `deallocate()` on both arrays to invalidate the entries.